History of the New York City Subway: Crime

-To attract passengers, in September 1978 the TA introduced the “Train to the Plane”, a premium-fare service that provided limited stops along Sixth Avenue in Manhattan from 57th Street to Howard Beach, where passengers could transfer to a shuttle bus to JFK Airport.
+To attract passengers, in September 1978 the TA introduced the "Train to the Plane", a premium-fare service that provided limited stops along Sixth Avenue in Manhattan from 57th Street to Howard Beach, where passengers could transfer to a shuttle bus to JFK Airport.
 The service was staffed by a transit police officer, and the additional fare was paid on board.
 This was discontinued in 1990 due to low ridership and the high cost of its operation.

 The increase of crime in the subway led to the firing of Transit Police Chief Sanford Garelik.
-There were about 250 felonies (equivalent to 13,000 per year) occurring in the system every week by September 1979; some police officers had to stop patrolling quality of life crimes and look only for violent crimes.
-Among other problems included:

-While daily felonies were nearly halved between 1979 and 1980, decreasing from 261 to 154, overall crime increased by 70% in the same period.
+There were about 250 felonies (equivalent to 13,000 per year) occurring in the system every week by September 1979, leading to the deprioritization of quality of life crimes in favor of violent crimes.
+Additionally, police patrols were too predictable, and MTA and NYPD officers could not easily coordinate with each other.
+While the daily rate of felonies nearly halved between 1979 and 1980,overall crime increased by 70% in the same period.
 A series of window-smashing incidents on subway cars started in 1980 on the IRT Pelham Line and spread throughout the rest of the system, causing delays when damaged trains needed to be taken out of service.
 Over a thousand pieces of damaged windows were replaced between January 27 and February 2, 1985.
 Other actions included increasing the 60-cent fare to 65 cents to pay the salaries of additional transit police; putting a subway-crimes court in the Times Square station; and stationing a police officer in each car during night hours.

 Richard Ravitch, chairman of the MTA, said that even he was scared of going on the subway.
 Despite the MTA discussing methods to increase ridership, the 1982 figures fell to levels last seen in 1917.
 Within less than ten years, the MTA had lost around 300 million passengers, mainly because of fears of crime.
 In July 1985, the Citizens Crime Commission of New York City published a study showing this trend, fearing the frequent robberies and generally bad circumstances.
 As a result, the Fixing Broken Windows policy, which proposed to stop large-profile crimes by prosecuting quality of life crimes, was implemented.
 Along this line of thinking, the MTA began a five-year program to eradicate graffiti from subway trains in 1984, and hired one of the original theorists of Broken Windows policing, George L. Kelling, as a consultant for the program in 1985.